John Junor: Contempt of Parliament

 On 24 January 1957, Junor was called to the Bar of the House of Commons to be reprimanded for contempt of Parliament – the last non-politician to be so called.
 The matter concerned an article about petrol allocation that appeared in the Sunday Express on 16 December 1956.
 Junor apologised:

 Mr Speaker, I wish to express my sincere and unreserved apologies for any imputations or reflection which I may have cast upon the honour and integrity of the Members of this House in the article which I published in the Sunday Express of 16th December.
 At no time did I intend to be discourteous to Parliament.
 My only aim was to focus attention on what I considered to be an injustice in the allocation of petrol, namely, the petrol allowances given to political parties in the constituencies.
 In my judgment these allowances were a proper and, indeed, an inescapable subject of comment in a free Press.
 That was a view which I held then and hold now, Sir, but I do regret, deeply and sincerely, that the manner in which I expressed myself should have been such as to be a contempt of this House.
 I have nothing more to say.
 I now leave myself in the hands of this House.

 Politics

 Ambitious for a parliamentary seat, in the 1945 General Election Junor contested Kincardine and Western Aberdeenshire in the Liberal interest, losing to the Conservative candidate by only 642 votes.
-He then unsuccessfully fought Edinburgh East at a by-election in 1947, and finally was beaten once more at Dundee West in 1951.
-From that point on he moved away from the Liberals (breaking with the party completely over the Suez crisis) and into the orbit of reactionary, traditional Toryism.
-He was a vigorous supporter of Margaret Thatcher during her time as Prime Minister, and was knighted on her recommendation in 1980.
+He then unsuccessfully fought Edinburgh East at a by-election in 1947 and finally was beaten once more at Dundee West in 1951.
+From that point on, he moved away from the Liberals (breaking with the party completely over the Suez Crisis) and into the orbit of reactionary, traditional Toryism.
+He was a vigorous supporter of Margaret Thatcher during her time as Prime Minister and was knighted on her recommendation in 1980.

 Personal life

 Junor married Pamela Welsh in 1942, and had two children.
-The journalist Penny Junor is his daughter, and the journalist Sam Leith his grandson.
+Journalist Penny Junor is his daughter, and journalist Sam Leith his grandson.
 He was a lifelong supporter of Partick Thistle.